w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 [Kusama forum](https://forum.kusama.network/) or in the [Kusama Validator chat](https://riot.im/app/#/room/#KusamaValidatorLounge:polkadot.builders).

+## Thousand Validators Programme

+The Thousand Validators Programme is a joint initiative by Web3 Foundation and Parity Technologies to provide support for community validators.
+If you are interested in applying for the programme, you can find more information [on the wiki page](thousand-validators.md).

 ## FAQ

 ### Why am I unable to synchronize the chain with 0 peers?